Berkeley-CS61B/skeleton-sp16/lab2/spec/lab2.md

 -------------------------------

 - Run `git pull skeleton master` in your repo.
 You should get a `lab2/` folder.
+- If you already did lab2b before today, make sure to repeat steps 1-8 to reimport your project after pulling from the skeleton.
 - [Lab 2b](http://cs61b.ug/sp16/materials/lab/lab2b/lab2b.html)

 Introduction